twhiston/tw.gl.repl/javascript/README.md

 ### Build cycle

-`npm compile` will render the max compatible javascript from our typescript and generate the `tw.gl.repl.js` file which we will load into max.
+`npm run compile` will render the max compatible javascript from our typescript and generate the `tw.gl.repl.js` file which we will load into max.

 ### Testing